-As of September 30, 2021, the Company had cash and cash equivalents of \$19.6 million.
-To meet our future funding requirements into the fourth quarter of 2022, based on our current operating plans, the Company plans to rely primarily on its remaining availability of \$37.9 million under our Controlled Equity OfferingSM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor Fitzgerald") pursuant to which the Company may offer and sell, from time to time shares of the Company's Class A Common Stock (the "ATM Offering") and the ability to sell an additional 9,437,376 shares of Class A Common Stock under the LPC Purchase Agreement based on the remaining number of registered shares.
-However, the ability to use these sources of capital is dependent on a number of factors, including the prevailing market price of and the volume of trading in the Company's Class A Common Stock.
+The Company may also use its remaining availability of \$37.3 million under our Sales Agreement with Cantor Fitzgerald pursuant to which the Company may offer and sell, from time to time shares of the Company's Class A common stock (the "ATM Offering") and the ability to sell an additional 9,437,376 shares of Class A common stock under the LPC Purchase Agreement based on the remaining number of registered shares.
+However, the ability to use these sources of capital is dependent on a number of factors, including the prevailing market price of and the volume of trading in the Company's Class A common stock.
+See Note 9 for further details.